Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: OPTIMIZING THE REPEATER GAIN

 The numerator of \eqref{eq:dSINR_du} is a second-order polynomial in $r_\text{r}$.
 Thus, with $c_0 = a_1 b_0 - a_0 b_1,\ c_1 = a_2 b_0 - a_0 b_2,\ c_2 = a_2 b_1 - a_1 b_2$, the stationary points of \eqref{eq:SINR_du} are

 It follows that the optimal amplification gain is either one of the two stationary points in \eqref{eq:stat}, or one of the boundary points decided by the power constraint \eqref{eq:P_max}; that is, $0$ or $\sqrt{P_\text{max}/(P_\text{in} + \sigma_\text{r}^2)}$.
 If either of the two candidates in \eqref{eq:stat} falls outside of the feasible set \eqref{eq:P_max}, it is discarded as a potential solution.
 To find the optimal amplification gain, we insert the remaining candidates into \eqref{eq:SINR_du} and choose the one that maximizes the SINR.
-In this way, we find a globally optimal solution $r_\text{r}$ for a given phase shift $\phi_\text{r}$.
-To find an optimal phase shift, we repeat the above-mentioned procedure for a discrete range of $\phi_\text{r}$.
-Specifically, we use $S \geq 2$ equally spaced samples in the range $[0, 2\pi]$; namely $\phi_\text{r} \in \{ 2\pi s / S \}_{s=0}^{S-1}$.
-After iterating through all of these phase shifts and finding the optimal amplification gain for each given $\phi_\text{r}$, we let $\phi_\text{r}^*$ and $r_\text{r}^*$ be the pair maximizing the SINR.
-Then, the optimal repeater gain is $\alpha_\text{r}^* = r_\text{r}^* e^{i \phi_\text{r}^*}$.
+In this way, we find a globally optimal solution $r_\text{r}$ for given $\phi_\text{r}$, $\{ \w_k \}$, and $\{ \vv_j \}$.